Once upon a time, English National Ballet visited Milton Keynes Theatre to dance The Sleeping Beauty…

 Like many traditional fairytales, the struggle between good and evil is a key thread to The Sleeping Beauty as the story is driven by the rivalry between the Lilac Fairy and Carabosse.
 This is portrayed largely through mime.
 Indeed, the benevolent Lilac Fairy role has often been described simply as a mime role.
 Nonetheless, Daria Klimentová lit up the stage, dancing her solo with her usual elegance and spreading joy to the auditorium as true love prevails and Carabosse’s curse is broken.

-There is so much noteworthy choreography in The Sleeping Beauty – the Rose Adagio as Princess Aurora is presented to her four suitors in Act 1 (balancing on one leg in attitude derrière), the Garland Waltz and the Bluebird pas de deux.
+There is so much noteworthy choreography in The Sleeping Beauty.
+The Rose Adagio as Princess Aurora is presented to her four suitors in Act 1 (balancing on one leg in attitude derrière).
+The Garland Waltz.
+The Bluebird pas de deux.

 The wonderful Rose Adagio, always a thrilling moment as each of the perfectly poised balances is given a teetering moment of glory, must never have felt so nerve-wracking for the men as they waited to see when their boss would want a steadying hand.

-Bluebird was to be danced by Yonah Acosta (nephew of the charismatic Carlos) on opening night (according to Tamara when I spoke to her for my previous interview) but as is sometimes the nature of casting, this was changed.
+Bluebird was to be danced by Yonah Acosta (nephew of the charismatic Carlos) on opening night (according to Tamara when we spoke) but as is sometimes the nature of casting, this was changed.

 Laurent Liotardo, making his debut in the role, gave the Bluebird his all but it was a slightly nervous performance.
 He suffered an unfortunate wobble here or there and his batterie could perhaps benefit from more attack, but nothing that cannot be rectified once nerves are overcome.